kunimi00/ContrastiveSSLMusicAudio/README.md

 ## Pre-train on your own folder of audio files
-Run the following command to pre-train the model on a folder containing .wav files (or .mp3 files when editing `src_ext_audio=".mp3"` in `/datasets/audio.py`).
+Run the following command to pre-train the model on a folder containing .wav files (or .mp3 files when editing `src_ext_audio=".mp3"` in `/datasets/_.py`).
 You may need to convert your audio files to the correct sample rate first, before giving it to the encoder (which accepts `18,000Hz` per default).

 ```
-python preprocess.py --dataset audio --dataset_dir ./directory_containing_audio_files
+python preprocess.py

-python main.py --dataset audio --dataset_dir ./directory_containing_audio_files
+python _.py
 ```